benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 var c = addA(2) + 3;
 ```

-Here is a basic parse tree of the code.
+Here is a basic parse tree of the code, generated at [this cool page](https://resources.jointjs.com/demos/javascript-ast).

 ![ast of code](/images/cpu-archetecture/js-ast2.PNG)